Before the Exchange

 Generally, all successfully completed at your partner university should be transferred to your degree at Hanken.
 You can read more about the transfer of credits under Transferring Credits from Studies Abroad and After the Exchange.

 Before you go on Exchange, you need to put your planned courses as a study draft in Sisu.
-You can find the instructions here.
+You can find the instructions under "The study plan".
 Please note that you need to do separate study drafts for each course.
 After your exchange you will then apply for inclusion of your exchange studies.
 Since you have already added the course you are planning to include to your study plan via a study draft, you can make the application through your study draft.
 Then your transferred course will be shown in your study plan directly in the section where the study draft was before.
 You can also apply for inclusion without making a study draft first.
 Then you need to remember to add the transferred course to your study plan yourself after your application has been approved.

 Booking travel tickets